slingman/blog/_posts/2025-02-09-superbowl-sunday.md

   <img src="https://live.staticflickr.com/65535/54317919496_bea2170b6a_h.jpg">
 </p>
 ---
-It was all so great to see the Chiefs lose. 👋 Chiefs.
+It was oh so great to see the Chiefs lose. 👋 Chiefs.
 Kendrick's halftime performance was also... historical and masterful.
 ---